walkerjameschris/walkerjameschris.github.io/_posts/2026-09-09-collectivism.md

 ## Results

-Using the similarity scores across over 2000 text chunks, I can determine the Pearson correlation between each of the three combinations of scores.
-It turns out that all three dimensions are correlated, but to varying degrees.
+Using the similarity scores across over 2000 text chunks, I can determine the Pearson correlation between each of the three combinations of scores:

 | Dimension A | Dimension B | Pearson Correlation |
 | --- | --- | --- |